JohannesOehm/FhirExtinguisher/README.md

 that the backend will not be executed, so there will not be actual function, but for CSS/Vue.js development this is quite nice.

 ## Running
-Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server on your local machine and connects to the public FHIR R4 server.
-Use `-a user:passwd` if the server requires Basic Auth.
+Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server on port 8080 on your local machine and connect to the public FHIR R4 server.

-By default, FhirExtinguisher assumes, the server is R4.
+By default, FhirExtinguisher assumes, the server is FHIR R4.
 If you want to connect with a (D)STU3 server, please add `-v stu3` to the command line arguments.

-List of all command line options:
+Available command line options:
 * `-f [url]` FHIR server URL
+* `-v ["r4"|"stu3"]` FHIR version of the server
-* `-a [user]:[password]` Basic authentication credentials, if required by FHIR server
+* `-a [username]:[password]` Basic authentication credentials, if required by FHIR server
-* `-p [portnumber]` Port number on local machine to open, e.g. with `-p 8080`, the GUI will be available under `http://localhost:8080/`
+* `-p [portnumber]` Port number on local machine to open, e.g. with `-p 8080`, the GUI will be available at `http://localhost:8080/`
 * `-ext` Allow connections of non-localhost machines

 To stop the FhirExtinguisher, use <kbd>Ctrl</kbd>+<kbd>C</kbd>!
 ### Usage by URL
 You can create your own links using the specifications above.
-In R, you can use `data <- read.csv('http://localhost:8082/fhir/Patient?__limit=50&__columns=id@join(" "):getIdPart(Patient.id)')` to always start with a fresh version from the server.
+In R, you can use `data <- read.csv('http://localhost:8082/fhir/Patient?__limit=50&__columns=id@join(" "):Patient.id')` to always start with a fresh version from the server.
 However, the FhirExtinguisher must be running during execution of the script.

 You can create a link using the GUI and copy it into your R script.